LonelyRider-cs/RandWind_Main/RandWind_local/README.md

 RandWind is a random number/character generator that uses the unpredictable motion of fluids.
 As of currently, turbulent flow of a fluid is still a mystery to scientists and researchers because there does not exist an accurate model or definition (by equations) for it.
 Because of this reason, turbulent flow's motion as a function of time can be considered "random" due to its unpredictability.
 Using image processing from OpenCV, RandWind analyzes the motion of the fluid as a function of time to generate "random" strings that can be used for many applications.

+Website features: Website includes a user registration system which stores users in a postgres database.
+Passwords are salted and hashed with bcrypt.
+Users can save strings they've generated and retrieve them on the "My Generations" page.
+These strings are stored in a postgres database and rendered upon page load.
+Cookies keep users logged in.
+(Keep me logged in/forgot password buttons currently do nothing).

 Repo Organization: